josevcm/nfc-laboratory/README.md

 ### Upconverters & Bias-tee

 To avoid tuning harmonics it is possible to use an up-converter and thus tune directly to the carrier frequency of 13.56Mhz.
-Currently, biasTee is supported for AirSpy and HydraSDR in combination with SpyVerter thanks to [Benjamin DELPY](https://github.com/gentilkiwi).
+Currently, biasTee is supported for AirSpy and HydraSDR RFOne in combination with SpyVerter thanks to [Benjamin DELPY](https://github.com/gentilkiwi).

 The configuration required is: